Next course starts 29th May 2023 – enrolments now open. 2 spaces left!

 This cluster will provide you with the background of the VET sector and the standards that guide the sector, training packages and how to design learning programs that meet the requirements of clients, industry and your learners.
 It will cover the key theories and principles that guide adult learning and how to address language, literacy and numeracy issues.

-This unit describes the skills and knowledge required to use training packages and accredited courses as tools to support industry, organisation and individual competency development needs.
+This unit describes the skills and knowledge required to analyse and use nationally recognised training products to meet vocational learners’ skill and knowledge development needs.

 This cluster will provide you with the skills and knowledge to design and deliver group-based learning programs, individual workplace learning programs and to enhance your training and presentation skills.

-This unit covers the skills and knowledge required to prepare, deliver and review a presentation to a target audience.
+This unit covers the skills and knowledge required to prepare, deliver and review presentations for target audiences.

 This unit applies to individuals who may be expected to make presentations for a range of purposes, such as marketing, training and promotions.
 They contribute well developed communication skills in presenting a range of concepts and ideas.